 Marlborough East

 Marlborough East is another high-crime area where residents have a 1 in 7 chance of becoming a victim of a crime.
-The crime rate in this neighborhood is 511% above the national average.
+Refering to the Deep Sentinel article, crime rate in this neighborhood is 511% above the national average.
 Violent crimes such as shootings, homicides, and armed robberies are prevalent.
-Efforts to revitalize parts of the area have met with varying degrees of success says Deep Sentinel).
+Efforts to revitalize parts of the area have met with varying degrees of success.

 Hidden Valley